pamgene/correlation_operator/README.md

 A pearson correlation is performed per cell where the two groups of data to be correlated are found on the `x-axis` and `y-axis`.
 This operator is ideally suited as an operator for multiple pairwise projections in Tercen.

+If the x-axis is non-numeric the operator attempts to convert to a dummy variable (0,1 .., n-1) for a corresponding factor with n levels.
+This may be most meaningful for a binary factor (n = 2)

 ##### References